 - A proceeds of crime order against property of the parties or against one of the parties.

-An absence of fairness is not in itself a basis upon which a court may exercise its discretion under section 79A to set aside consent orders.
+An absence of fairness is not in itself a basis upon which a court may exercise its discretion under section 79A of the Family Law ACT to set aside consent orders.

 The court may also vary or set aside consent orders where all the parties consent to this.

 If the consent orders were made by a court Registrar there is a right of review of the orders by a judge.
 An application for review must be filed with the court within 28 days of the date the orders were made.
 An application for an extension of time can be sought from the court after the 28-day time limit.